jdtaylor7/taylortechblog/_drafts/cpp-bounded-buffer.md

 ### Interface

-I decided to base the buffer's interface off that of most standard library containers, for consistency and ease of use.
+I decided to base the bounded buffer's interface off that of most standard library containers, for consistency and ease of use.
 Specifically, the [queue](https://en.cppreference.com/w/cpp/container/queue) is the most similar C++ container to the bounded buffer.
 To that end, the class has the following access operations: